ibexa/documentation-developer/docs/content_management/images/images.md

 You must provide the command with:

 - identifier of the image content type
-- identifier of the Field that you want to affect
+- identifier of the field that you want to affect
 - name of the image variation to apply to the images

 For example: